 - The Exchange Server must be running and the storage groups and mailbox stores that you are restoring to must already exist (they are not created at restore time). - The account you are using to restore must meet the backup agent service account requirements for the machine you are restoring to.
-For information on these requirements, see Backup Agent Service Account Requirements.
+For information on these requirements, see Backup Agent Service Account Requirements for Document Level Backup and Restore.